nathanielfernandes/Rustacean-Tracing/readme.md

 <div style="width:600px; margin-bottom: 4rem">
 This ray-tracing engine runs entirely on the cpu and is shape/object agnostic.

-It has the option to render the scene regulary or in threaded slabs, gaining on average a `5x` performance boost.
+It has the option to render the scene regulary or in threaded slabs, gaining on average a `3x` performance boost.

 #### Next Steps

 - ~~Specular Highlights~~
 - ~~Reflection~~
-- Global illumination
+- ~~Global illumination~~
 - Transparency/Refraction
 - Texture mapping
 - A few more shapes